Manage an on-premises data gateway in Power Automate

 A license that supports gateways.
 For more information, see the “Connectivity” section of the pricing page.

-You can create a gateway and an on-premises connection only in your default environment.
+You can create a gateway and an on-premises connection for any environment.

 Install a gateway